tyge68/experience-manager-htl.en/help/using/overview.md

 Increased security, simplified development and improved team collaboration, translates for AEM projects in reduced effort, faster time to market (TTM), and lower total cost of ownership (TCO).

-Concretely, from what has been observed when re-implementing the Adobe.com site with the HTML Template Language is that the cost and duration of the project could be reduced by about 25%.
+Concretely, from what has been observed when re-implementing the Adobe.com site with the HTML Template Language is that the cost and duration of the project could be reduced by about 25%, **and more**.

 ![](assets/chlimage_1.png)